DarrenBoyo/ai201-project3-takemeter/planning.md

 ### 3. Reaction

 **Definition:** An immediate emotional response to a match, goal, transfer, referee decision, or breaking news event.
+Match results, qualification announcements, transfer confirmations, injury news, and other event updates will generally be labeled reaction unless the post itself is primarily analyzing or predicting something.

 **Example Posts:**